Cloudflare files for initial public offering – TechCrunch

 The company, which made its debut on TechCrunch’s Battlefield stage back in 2010, has put a placeholder value of the offering at $100 million, but it will likely be worth billions when it finally trades on the market.

-Cloudflare is one of a clutch of businesses whose job it is to make web sites run better, faster, and with little to no downtime.
+Cloudflare is one of a clutch of businesses whose job it is to make web sites run better, faster and with little to no downtime.

-Recently the company has been at the center of political debates around some of the customers and company it keeps including social media networks like 8Chan and racist media companies like the Daily Stormer.
+Recently the company has been at the center of political debates around some of the customers and company it keeps, including social media networks like 8chan and racist media companies like the Daily Stormer.

 As far as money goes, Cloudflare is — like other early-stage technology companies — losing money.
 But it’s not losing that much money, and its growth is impressive.